Poker Kicker Explained (With Examples That Win You Pots)

 So there are no kickers when you have a set, because it's impossible for your opponent to have three cards of the same rank, but a kicker can count for an ordinary three of a kind where only one card is used from your hole cards.

-There is no kicker with a straight because a straight is made using 5 cards.
+There is no kicker with a straight or flush because a straight and flush are made using 5 cards.

 There are no kickers with a full house.
 Hands are ranked in a similar way to two pair.